royaldeveloperserp-lab/royaldeveloperserp-lab/README.md

 🎙️ Royal Voice

-Desktop voice-assistant prototype designed as an intelligent interface for the Royal AI ecosystem.
+A desktop voice-assistant prototype designed as an intelligent interface for the Royal AI ecosystem.

-Technology
+Current technology includes:

 - Python
 - Faster-Whisper